jrtaloma/GuardianNewsApp/README.md

 ## Abstract
-Guardian News App is an Android mobile application for browsing and searching [The Guardian](https://www.theguardian.com/international)'s news about politics, business and sport, saving articles in a list of favorites and sharing them with other users.
+Guardian News App is an Android mobile application for browsing and searching [The Guardian](https://www.theguardian.com/international)'s news about Formula One, tennis and cycling, saving articles in a list of favorites and sharing them with other users.
 A Google account is required to interact with the application (Android Lollipop 5.0 at least).

 ## Tools